json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 options.SerializerSettings.Formatting = Formatting.Indented;
 ```

-The default casing convention (as used in the routes and public resources names) is also determined here, and can be changed (default is camel-case):
+The default naming convention (as used in the routes and public resources names) is also determined here, and can be changed (default is camel-case):
 ```c#
 options.SerializerSettings.ContractResolver = new DefaultContractResolver { NamingStrategy = new KebabCaseNamingStrategy() };
 ```